z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_03_SimpleGraphics.md

 returned by that function holds the state of eight pixels.
 To plot an individual point, you would write a byte there that sets exactly one bit corresponding to the individual pixel you want to plot.
-There is another function zx_px2bitmask() that will tell you what bit to write given an x coordinate and we will see how that is used in the example below.
+There is another function zx_px2bitmask() that will tell you what byte to write given an x coordinate and we will see how that is used in the example below.

 It should be noted that both the character coordinates and the pixel coordinates